mihanizator/developer-site/exofile-1_x_x.md

 ?> introduced in 1.0.0

-?> Instance only
+?> Client only

 Config name represents the peace of configuration, which is dynamically loaded into one or more Mount Points.
 There may be multiple config names related to a single Mount Point, as well as a single config that works with numerous Mount Points.

-Name uniquely identifies the particular Exofile.
-Exogress servers will validate that multiple instances with the same `name` and `revision` announce the same config.
+Name uniquely identifies the particular `Exofile` content.
+Exogress servers will validate that multiple Clients with the same `name` and `revision` announce exactly the same config.

 ### revision

 ?> introduced in 1.0.0

-?> Instance only
+?> Client only

-Revision is used to define how different instances with the same config `name` are performing upgrades.
+Revision is used to define how different Clients with the same config `name` are performing upgrades.
 Because the same `name` and `revision` should represent the same config, one needs to bump the revision number so that system may perform a rolling-upgrade.
-Otherwise, the new config will never be applied if at least one instance with the same
+Otherwise, the new config will never be applied if at least one Client with the same
 `name` is still online.

 ### mount-points

 ?> introduced in 1.0.0

-?> Instance & Project
+?> Client & Project

 A list of mount points where this config will load its handlers.
 A hash-map, where keys are mount points, and the values are the mount point body.
 Mount point body contains only one key: [`handlers`](/exofile-1_x_x?id=handlers).